jrohalloran/TeaPP/README.md

 alt="Figure M 18: Profile and Setting Page.
 Implemented as a placeholder for future user profile management.
 Orange box highlights the current user displayed (provided by Apache2 ((Behlendorf et al., 1999))).
 All other features are non-functional but indicate potential features such as GUI display themes and customisable pedigree visualisation colours." />
 <figcaption aria-hidden="true">Figure M 18: Profile and Setting Page.
 Implemented as a placeholder for future user profile management.
-Orange box highlights the current user displayed (provided by Apache2 ((Behlendorf et al., 1999))).
+Orange box highlights the current user displayed.
 All other features are non-functional but indicate potential features such as GUI display themes and customisable pedigree visualisation colours.</figcaption>
 </figure>